-Students graduating with an A.A.S. in Culinary Arts & Supervision and who are looking for transfer opportunities may be interested in the following institutions within the University of Maryland System.
-For more information, contact the Counseling & Advising Office at 301.846.2471 or the Program Manager at 301.624.2768.
+FCC has articulation agreements with the following institutions for students graduating with an A.A.S. in Culinary Arts and Supervision and who are looking for transfer opportunities.
+For more information , contact the Counseling & Advising Office at 301.846.2471 or the Program Manager at 301.624.2768.

-• Johnson & Wales University - B.S.
-Culinary Arts & Food Service Management B.S.
+- Johnson & Wales University B.S.
+Culinary Arts & Food Service Management B.S. - Stratford University B.A.
+Culinary Management or B.A.
+Hospitality Management - University of Maryland Eastern Shore at Shady Grove B.S.
+Hotel & Restaurant Management